 - Speak the truth in love.—Ephesians 4:15 tells us to speak the truth in love.
 The question then becomes, what is love?
 1 Corinthians 13:4-8 tells us that “Love is patient, love is kind.
 It does not envy, it does not boast, it is not proud.
 It does not dishonor others, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.
 Love does not delight in evil but rejoices with the truth.
 It always protects, always trusts, always hopes, always perseveres.
 Love never fails.”
 Proverbs 16:24 also tell us that “Kind words are like honey—sweet to the soul and healthy for the body.”

-Dear friends, none of us is perfect, in word or deed.
+Dear friends, none of us are perfect, in word or deed.
 Let’s give each other grace in our conversations and political debates, and humbly move forward in our relationships, and as a nation.
 Let’s do this not only for each other, but for our children.
 Maybe in thinking of them, rather than ourselves, peace will eventually be possible.
 I’d like to leave you with one of the BEST sermons on keeping peace I’ve ever heard, told by an adorable little girl who tells her divorced parents to be friends.

 Let’s all be friends, okay?
 Each day when we wake up let’s collectively say—Peace begins with me.
 I’d love to hear your thoughts and suggestions in the comments below on keeping peace.

 You may also like to read—Peace in Politics, is it Really Possible?

 “Be the change that you wish to see in the world.”―

 “In a world where you can be anything, be kind.” —unknown